sshiv5768/ClassNotesCV/README.md

-# EthVote
+# EthVoter
-EthVote is a voting web app mainly based on block-chain consepts.
+EthVoter is a voting web app mainly based on block-chain consepts.